 This stage is about reducing uncertainty before you commit to a trip to China with kids.

-Step 3: Booking flights to China and managing the airport
+Step 3: Getting to China and Managing The Airport

 Most international visitors arrive via Beijing International Airport or one of the major airports in Shanghai.